yurishag/ai-classification/README.md

 ```

 ## Documentation
-The [docs](https://github.com/yurishag/ai-classification/tree/main/docs) folder contains detailed information on the architecture of the microservice and the design decisions.
+The [docs](https://github.com/yurishag/ai-classification/tree/main/docs) folder contains detailed information on the architecture and flow of the microservice and the design decisions.